 Treatment Considerations for Sexual Minority Clients

 Talking with anyone about your sexual disorder requires openness and trust.
 Individuals of sexual minority may feel especially vulnerable, as they are subject to discrimination, marginalization, and heteronormativity when addressing sexual concerns.
-Heteronormativity is the belief that opposite sex partnership and penis-vagina intercourse is the normative standard.8
+Heteronormativity is the belief that opposite sex partnership and penis-vagina intercourse is the normative standard.8 If you’re a sexual minority, it can be helpful to find an LGBTQIA+ therapist who you know will understand your situation and concerns.

 The therapist must be diligent to minimize marginalization from heteronormative standards during session and create an environment where the client can accept themselves and their sexuality.
 The therapist will attend to the intersecting identities of age, race, religion, education level, socio-economic status, gender orientation, sexual orientation, and relationship orientation, as well as how internalized oppression, discrimination, or violence has impacted the client.